Maneka Gandhi V. Union of India – Analysis

-An unanimous decision was given by a 7-judge bench on January 25th, 1978.
-The judgement was a turning point stating the intentions of judiciary to act as a watchguard of the constitution.
-It involved a series of interlinked factors which together gave citizens the access to their fundamental rights.
-It widened the scope of Article 21 giving goals for Indian welfare state.
+A unanimous decision was given by a 7-judge bench on January 25th, 1978.
+The judgment was a turning point stating the intentions of the judiciary to act as a WatchGuard of the constitution.
+It involved a series of interlinked factors which together gave citizens access to their fundamental rights.
+It widened the scope of Article 21 giving goals for an Indian welfare state.

-The court upheld its decision of Satwant Singh case and said that Right to travel abroad is part of Article 21 of the constitution.
-According to the court Section 10(3)(c) and Section 10(5) being an administrative order can be challenged on the grounds of unreasonable mala fide, denial of natural justice and ultra vires but are not violative towards Article 21, 19(1)(a) and 19(1)(g).
-It interpreted “personal liberty” in much more liberal and broad sense.
+The court upheld its decision of the Satwant Singh case and said that the Right to travel abroad is part of Article 21 of the constitution.
+According to the court Section, 10(3)(c) and Section 10(5) being an administrative order can be challenged on the grounds of unreasonable mala fide, denial of natural justice, and ultra vires but are not violative towards Article 21, 19(1)(a) and 19(1)(g).
+It interpreted “personal liberty” in a much more liberal and broad sense.

-The court overruled the Gopalan case and said that Article 14, 19 and 21 are not mutually exclusive and are linked to each other.
-Every law has to pass the test on the basis of all the three articles’ provisions.
-Also as stated in Article 21 “procedure established by law” such procedure must not be irrational and arbitrary in nature.
+The court overruled the Gopalan case and said that Articles 14, 19, and 21 are not mutually exclusive and are linked to each other.
+Every law has to pass the test based on all three articles’ provisions.
+Also as stated in Article 21 “procedure established by law” such procedure must not be irrational and arbitrary.

 The apex court has maintained the socio-economic condition of the country very well.
-This judgement not only provided justice to the needy but also gave wings to the upcoming generation so that they can fight for their rights.
+This judgment not only provided justice to the needy but also gave wings to the upcoming generation so that they can fight for their rights.
 The judges unanimously decided in the interest of protection of the constitution.
-It increased the jurisdiction of Article 14, 19 and 21 also stating them interdependent.
+It increased the jurisdiction of Articles 14, 19, and 21 also stating them interdependent.

-The judgement showed that the constitution makers never intended to make a self-destructive heart in the constitution.
-They never prioritised procedure over fairness, justice and reasonability.
+The judgment showed that the constitution-makers never intended to make a self-destructive heart in the constitution.
+They never prioritized procedure over fairness, justice, and reasonability.
 The court took a commendable stand for the citizens’ fundamental rights.
-By striking down one of the respondent arguments stating that any law is valid till it is repelled by legislature the court gave Right to Life and Personal Liberty a broader definition.
+By striking down one of the respondent’s arguments stating that any law is valid till it is repelled by the legislature the court gave Right to Life and Personal Liberty a broader definition.

-It showed that the fundamental rights guaranteed by the constitution are not different from each other but are branches of same tree.
-It also made it clear that their duty is to safe guard the implementation of constitution.
-The importance of Maneka Gandhi case is limitless and the actions taken by the apex court should be appreciated.
-The case paved the way for the court to bring various other Rights under one umbrella such as, Right to Life, Right to Clean Air, Right to Clean water, Right to freedom from Noise Pollution, Right to Livelihood, Right to food, Right to Medical Care, Right to Clean Environment, Speedy Trials, Legal Aids ,etc .
+It showed that the fundamental rights guaranteed by the constitution are not different from each other but are branches of the same tree.
+It also made it clear that they have to safeguard the implementation of the constitution.
+The importance of the Maneka Gandhi case is limitless and the actions taken by the apex court should be appreciated.
+The case paved the way for the court to bring various other Rights under one umbrella such as the Right to Life, Right to Clean Air, Right to Clean water, Right to freedom from Noise Pollution, Right to Livelihood, Right to food, Right to Medical Care, Right to Clean Environment, Speedy Trials, Legal Aids, etc.

-The Judgement is balanced and one of the best Judgement of Supreme Court.
-One hand it saved the Citizens’ Fundamental rights on the other hand it also ensured the sanctity of Parliamentary laws.
+The Judgement is balanced and one of the best Judgement of the Supreme Court.
+On one hand, it saved the Citizens’ Fundamental rights on the other hand it also ensured the sanctity of Parliamentary laws.
 The construction of Article 21 after this case gave the solution to many unsolved problems within the system.
 It made the Article strong as well as reliable.
-The court did Justice to the fact that the constitution has been enacted, adopted and brought by citizen themselves as mentioned in the preamble.
+The court did Justice to the fact that the constitution has been enacted, adopted, and brought by citizens themselves as mentioned in the preamble.

 (Writer, The Legal State)